AndroidTeach/TourPlanner/README.md

 - Cancell your tour packages
 - Google map
 - Search Packages

-for more information contact me: erfanali2012@gmail.com
+For more information contact me: erfanali2012@gmail.com

 The Server of the application is also android based.
 Server Code: https://github.com/AndroidTeach/Tour-Planner-Server